 Fintech Navigate Staff

 Financial technology (fintech) continues to change the dynamics of banking and how financial products and services are delivered to consumers.
 At the SF Fed, we’re analyzing fintech innovations and their impacts on financial institution supervision, community development, financial stability, payments, and other areas.
 Our goal is simple: to help facilitate responsible innovations while protecting consumers and ensuring the safety and soundness of banks.
-SF Fed Navigate fintech analysts are available to help answer questions from fintech companies and banks to build an understanding of the financial regulatory environment so innovative ideas thrive.
+SF Fed fintech team are available to help answer questions from fintech companies and banks to build an understanding of the financial regulatory environment so innovative ideas thrive.

 Sean Creehan is lead for financial health, inclusion, and technology.
 Before joining the Fed, Sean worked as a management consultant to clients investing in Asia.
 He holds a master’s in international economics from Johns Hopkins School of Advanced International Studies and a bachelor’s in social studies from Harvard College.
 He spent a postgraduate year as a Harvard-Yenching Scholar at Peking University, and speaks Mandarin Chinese and Indonesian.
 In addition, he is a Chartered Financial Analyst (CFA) and a term member of the Council on Foreign Relations.